DiegoDsDts/concatext/README.md

 - Edit ignored directories and file patterns
 - Customize file templates and separators
 - Process directories with a click of a button

+### GUI Text Obscuration

+Using the graphical interface, you can define mappings for text obscuration:

+1. Click on the "Edit" button in the "Obscuration" section under Advanced Configuration
+2. Add word-to-placeholder mappings where sensitive words will be replaced with placeholders
+   - Example: When you add `password` → `XXXXX`, any occurrence of "password" in the files will be replaced with "XXXXX"
+   - Example: When you add `admin@example.com` → `[EMAIL]`, all instances of that email will be replaced with "[EMAIL]"
+3. All occurrences of the defined sensitive words will be replaced with their placeholders in the output files

+This feature is useful for:
+- Protecting sensitive information when sharing code
+- Removing personally identifiable information
+- Anonymizing data before processing

 ## Configuration